gov-cy/govcy-design-system-docs/src/getting_started.md

 ```

 ## Starter Template
-Use the following HTML template for your GOV.CY pages.
+Use the following HTML template for your gov.cy pages.

 ```html
 <!doctype html>